hacksparrow/apoc/README.md

 ## Usage

-apoc can be used as a node module:
+**apoc can be used as a node module**

 ```
 var apoc = require('apoc')
 var query = apoc('index.acf')
 ```

+When used as a node module, apoc will generate the query only.
+It won't send the query to the Neo4j server.
+Future versions will support query execution too.

-apoc can be used from the commandline:
+**apoc can be used from the commandline**

 ```
 $ apoc index.acf
 ```

+Executing an acf file from the commandline with apoc is equivalent to running a batch script.
+The contents of the file will be executed by the server.

 ## License